 Drop off your children between 7:40 and 7:55.
 Supervision in our play area begins at 7:40 a.m.
+If your child(ren) is getting breakfast, they must go to room 12 to eat.
 Children are expected to be in their classrooms, ready for the day, promptly at 8:00 a.m.
 All students in grades 1st through 8th who arrive after 8:00 a.m. will be marked tardy and must sign in at the front office.
-Kindergarteners (as well as 1st graders for the first month of school) will be signed in inside their classroom.
+Kindergarteners will be signed in inside their classroom.